lbormann/darts-caller/README.md

 #### **-M / --media_path**

-You need to set an absolute Path to your media-file-directory, otherwise you won`t notice any calls.
+You need to set an absolute path to your media-file-directory, otherwise you won`t notice any calls.
 Make sure your sound-files are in a supported file-format (mp3,wav).
 Moreover make sure the given path doesn't reside inside main-directory (autodarts-caller).

 #### **-MS / --media_path_shared**